 - 7. It was also noted that developments with proposed legislation i.e the Credit Union Bill and the Securities Bill appeared to have slowed.
 This is particularly important in relation to supervision for compliance with AML/CFT obligations for credit unions and the securities sector.
 Additionally, there was need for information on the implementation of AML/CFT supervision for money remitters by the Central Bank.
 While a confiscation/forfeiture regime with regard to terrorist financing had been legally established, there was need to demonstrate implementation. - 8.
 In the Fourth Follow-Up Report it was noted that the measures implemented with the enactment of the FIUTTR and the FOFTR resulted in the level of compliance of Recs.
 8 and 15 being considered LC.
-However, as pointed out in previous follow-ups there is still need for more details with regard to planned action and deadlines particularly with regard to the FIU's regulatory function, the issuance of guidelines both by the FIU and the Central Bank and the approved restructuring and staffing of both the FIU and the FIB. - 9.
-Additionally, concern remains about the slow pace of development in relation to the enactment of the Credit Union Bill and the Securities Bill and the implementation of supervision for compliance with AML/CFT obligations for credit unions and the securities sector.
+In the Fifth Follow-Up Report information on the measures implemented by the FIU to register listed businesses and commence an AML/CFT inspection regime and the issuance of revised AML/CFT Guidelines by the Central Bank were noted. - 9.
+Concern remains about the slow pace of development in relation to the enactment of the Credit Union Bill and the Securities Bill and the implementation of supervision for compliance with AML/CFT obligations for credit unions and the securities sector.
 Finally, information on the implementation of AML/CFT supervision for money remitters by the Central Bank and the confiscation forfeiture regime remain outstanding.
-Based on the forgoing this report will focus on the recommendations that remain outstanding and to which there have been new developments since the Fourth Follow-Up Report.
+Based on the forgoing this report will focus on those recommendations that remain substantially outstanding and those to which there have been new developments since the Sixth Follow-Up Report.